Video Seven

-Video Seven, Inc., also typeset as Video-7, later Headland Technology, Inc., was a public American computer hardware company independently active from 1984 to 1989.
+Video Seven, Inc., also typeset as Video-7 and abbreviated as V7, was a public American computer hardware company independently active from 1984 to 1989.
 The company manufactured expansion cards for personal computers, mainly graphics cards for the IBM PC through their Vega brand.
 It was founded by Paul Jain as his second venture in the graphics card market; after his departure in 1990, he founded Media Vision.
 Video Seven delivered both the first graphics card compatible with IBM's Enhanced Graphics Adapter (EGA), in 1985, and one of the first cards compatible with IBM's Video Graphics Array (VGA) standard, in 1987.
 At its peak, it was one of the three largest global manufacturers of graphics hardware for the IBM PC.
-In 1989, Video Seven merged with G-2 Inc., a subsidiary of LSI Logic Corporation, becoming Headland Technology.
+In 1989, Video Seven merged with G-2 Inc., a subsidiary of LSI Logic Corporation, becoming Headland Technology, Inc., which folded in 1993.

 History

 Foundation (1984–1987)

 Video Seven, Inc. was founded by Paul Jain in Milpitas, California, in 1984.
 Before starting Video Seven, Jain had been the founder of Paradise Systems, another graphics card manufacturer that was an early vendor in the IBM Personal Computer market.
 Jain served as Paradise's CEO for two years until April 1984, when he founded Video Seven, his second venture in the graphics card market.
 Jain would remain on Paradise's boardroom until 1987, after Paradise was acquired by Western Digital.

 Video Seven's first product was announced in August 1984 for the Apple IIc.
 Called the RGB Interface, it was a converter box roughly the size of a pack of cigarettes that connected to the IIc's DB-15 Video Expansion port on the back, adapting its output to graphical RGBI video.
 This allowed for much higher quality output than the stock composite output of the IIc was capable of achieving.
 The RGB Interface only worked with certain RGBI color monitors meant for the earlier Apple III microcomputer.
 However, combined with Video Seven's second product, the Grappler, users could connect the IIc and the RGB Interface to any standard IBM Personal Computer monitor.
 In late 1984, Video Seven licensed the technologies behind the RGB Interface to Sakata U.S.A.
 Corporation, who released the XP-7, an expansion card for the Apple IIe that allowed it to connect to RGBI monitors.
 Video Seven made $1.8 million in sales from these products in their first year.
 The company released their last Apple II product in September 1985, after which the company began focusing on products for the IBM PC.